coldbrewcloud/coldbrew-bots-doc/docs/bot_fm_setup.md

 # Facebook Messenger Setup

-If you have created a new bot for Facebook Messenger, you must configure your Facebook App and Page so that Coldbrew Bots API can properly connect to Messenger Platform and send/receive messages for your app.
+To create a bot for Facebook Messenger, you need to configure your Facebook App and Page so that Coldbrew Bots API can properly connect to Messenger Platform and send/receive messages for your app.

 ## Step 1.
 Create Bot